Brat (album): Critical reception

+Brat was met with widespread critical acclaim.

 The website's report reads, "Critics have embraced the album's rave-influenced sound that eliminates some of the accessibility (and guest stars) of prior album Crash in favor of a rawer, grittier, and more sophisticated sound that is no less fun.
 Club classic, indeed".

 Critics praised Charli XCX's emotional vulnerability and several declared Brat to be one of her best albums, with Laura Snapes of The Guardian calling it a masterpiece.
 Sal Cinquemani of Slant Magazine described the album as "bratty and brash" but "frequently vulnerable".
 Brittany Spanos of Rolling Stone wrote that Brat was a "hyperpop rollercoaster of post-Saturn return, early-thirties anxieties, and It-girl bravado".
 Ben Tipple from DIY saw the album as a manifestation of Charli XCX's rave roots, dubbing it "an unmistakable representation of her very core; an exhilarating ode to the multiple facets of club culture".

 Meaghan Garvey of Pitchfork lauded the album as "substantial in new ways for Charli" and gave it the distinction of Best New Music.
-Pitchfork also recognized "Von Dutch" and the "Girl, So Confusing" remix as Best New Tracks upon their respective releases.
+Pitchfork also recognised "Von Dutch" and the "Girl, So Confusing" remix as Best New Tracks upon their respective releases.
 Writing for Paste, Eric Bennett praised the album and described it as "messy and vulnerable—in a way Charli's work has lacked over the last decade".
-Bojana Jovanović of Vogue Adria characterized the album as "complex, quality and made smartly enough for people to search for a deeper meaning in it.
+Bojana Jovanović of Vogue Adria characterised the album as "complex, quality and made smartly enough for people to search for a deeper meaning in it.
 Is this the most contemporary and the most complete pop album at the moment?
 Charli XCX certainly made an album that left a strong impression on many, and based on the critical reception, it will certainly leave a mark in the history of music".
 PopMatters said "Brat is next-level Charli XCX, a miracle and an instant classic."
-Anthony Fantano rated the album a 10 out of 10, labelling it as a record that proves that "Charli truly is a generational pop artist".

-Year-end rankings

-At the end of 2024, Brat was featured on numerous high-profile publications' lists ranking the year's top albums.
-According to Metacritic, it had the highest ratings of 2024, and as of October 2024, it ranked as the 16th-highest-rated album of all time on the website.